-According to an article in Forbes (“The Best Business Schools” by Kurt Badenhausen, August 4, 2011), an MBA from a top school is well worth the cost, because their graduates get their investments back within four years.
+According to an article on TopUniversities.com (“Why Study Business" by Laura Tucker, December, 2018), business and areas of business (such as finance, accounting, management, and economics), in addition to being among the most popular areas of study at universities, getting a business degree (with high grades) from a highly rated school, can facilitate career progression that can lead to higher-level management positions with higher salaries.
 So, if getting your financial investment back relatively quickly is among your primary considerations in choosing where to study, then perhaps attending a top school is the right thing for you to do.
 However, if you—like most Americans—have to include among your primary considerations the cost of attending a top school, you might need to add a wider range of schools to the list of those you are considering.
 And, it's always a good idea to find out if your employer might offer educational incentive programs, such as tuition reimbursement, or other programs designed to help employees pay for getting an advanced degree.

 As you are considering schools, be sure to compare them, carefully.
 If possible, pay a visit to the campus of as many you can that you think you'd like to attend.
 If you can, sit in on one or several classes to get a feel for the “fit” between you and the school.

-If you are willing to consider good business schools at colleges and universities other than those with premium price tags, you might benefit from reading an article titled “B School Q & As, How to Get In,” published in 2010 in U. S. News and World Report (at USNews.com), or one titled, "Tips From Admissions Officers," published by About.com.
-Theses articles are linked to good business schools around the nation, and each includes a write up of the B-school’s admissions requirements (see links to these articles below).
+If you are willing to consider good business schools at colleges and universities other than those with premium price tags, you might benefit from reading an article titled “The 50 Best Value Graduate Schools 2020," published in 2020 by Valuecolleges.com, or one titled, "50 Best Value Masters In Business Degrees 2017" published by Bestcollegevalues.com.
+Theses articles provide reviews of good business schools around the nation, and also include information about different B-school’s admissions requirements.

 © 2012 Sallie B Middlebrook PhD